hypre-space/hypredrive/interfaces/README.md

 # hypredrive interfaces

-Language interfaces for hypredrive live here.
-Each interface is kept separate from the core C library so it can own its packaging, examples, tests, and developer tooling.
+This folder houses the language bindings for hypredrive.
+These are thin interfaces, not full native ports or rewrites.
+We keep them separate from the core C library so each language can fully own its idiomatic packaging, examples, testing frameworks, and developer tooling.

 ## Fortran